Multi-Company Set Up

 - Click Save

-If you need to limit a user to only enter data in a particular ledger versus any ledger then you will want to leverage the various permission and declarative tools that Salesforce provides to limit their access.
+If you need to limit a user to only enter data in a specific Ledger, versus any or all Ledger(s) then you will want to leverage Salesforce’s Sharing Permissions and Role Hierarchy-based Sharing functionality.

 Summary of Best Practices